comels/simple_shell/README.md

 Code a simple shell for [Holberton School](https://www.holbertonschool.com/).

 ### PREREQUISITES
-Only use the following functions and system calls:
+Only use the following functions and system calls :
 ```
 access (man 2 access)
 chdir (man 2 chdir)